- 12 Nov 2022

 What happens if more than one collaborator is editing an interface at the same time?

 Interface Designer will always save the most recent changes to an interface.
 So, if more than one collaborator is editing the same interface, Interface Designer will reflect the last changes to both collaborators.

-Can I duplicate an interface?
+Can I duplicate an interface into another base?

-Can I print an interface?
+Can I only share a specific interface page from an interface?